Mayor of Greater Manchester

-The mayor of Greater Manchester is the directly elected mayor of Greater Manchester, responsible for strategic governance in the region that includes health, transport, housing, strategic planning, waste management, policing, the Greater Manchester Fire and Rescue Service and skills.
-The creation of the Mayor of Greater Manchester was agreed between the then Chancellor of the Exchequer, George Osborne, and Greater Manchester's 10 district council leaders.
+The mayor of Greater Manchester is the directly elected strategic authority mayor of Greater Manchester, responsible for strategic governance in the region that includes health, transport, housing, strategic planning, waste management, policing, the Greater Manchester Fire and Rescue Service and skills.
+The creation of the mayor of Greater Manchester was agreed between the then Chancellor of the Exchequer, George Osborne, and Greater Manchester's 10 district council leaders.
 As well as having specific powers, the mayor chairs the Greater Manchester Combined Authority, also assuming the powers of the Greater Manchester Police and Crime Commissioner.

-Tony Lloyd was appointed as Interim Mayor for Greater Manchester in May 2015.
+Tony Lloyd was appointed as interim mayor for Greater Manchester in May 2015.
 The first Greater Manchester mayoral election took place on 4 May 2017 and was won by Andy Burnham, who was subsequently re-elected for a second term in May 2021 and for a third in May 2024.

+Paul Dennett was acting in the absence of a mayor, as he is legally required to do as deputy mayor, following Burnham's election to the House of Commons in the 2026 Makerfield by-election which disqualified him from holding the post.
+The 2026 Greater Manchester mayoral by-election was held on 30 July 2026, and was won by Bev Craig.

 Background

 The ten local authorities which make up Greater Manchester work together as the Greater Manchester Combined Authority, which carries out work through bodies including Transport for Greater Manchester and the Greater Manchester Waste Disposal Authority.
 There is a directly elected Mayor of Salford for the City of Salford.
 In 2008, Bury rejected a proposal for an elected mayor for the borough only.
 In 2012, Manchester rejected a similar proposal for the City of Manchester only.
 There is also a Lord Mayor of Manchester which is a ceremonial post.

 The proposal for an elected mayor was announced in November 2014 by George Osborne.
-The creation of an elected mayor for Greater Manchester required new primary legislation and the first election was announced to take place on Thursday 4 May 2017.
-On 29 May 2015, Lloyd was appointed as interim mayor by the combined authority leaders.
+The creation of an elected mayor for Greater Manchester required new primary legislation and the first election was announced to take place on 4 May 2017.
+On 29 May 2015, Tony Lloyd was appointed as interim mayor by the combined authority leaders.
 The Labour Party candidate was confirmed as being Andy Burnham on 9 August 2016, fending off Ivan Lewis and Tony Lloyd to the position.
 The Liberal Democrats candidate was confirmed in September 2016 as Jane Brophy, who is a Trafford Borough councillor.
 Later in September, the Green Party announced that their candidate would be Deyika Nzeribe; however Nzeribe later died as a result of a heart attack on New Year's Day 2017 and Will Patterson was chosen to replace him.
 In October 2016, the Conservative Party announced that Sean Anstee, Leader of Trafford Metropolitan Borough Council, would run as their candidate for mayor.